Manliketjb/Blackmarket/README.md

 ## Blackmarket-V2
-Location Changing Blackmarket with easy to use config and qb-target
+Location Changing Crypto Blackmarket with easy to use config and qb-target

 Still a wip.
 If you find any issues and have found a fix the please create a pull request